dozingcat/VectorCamera/README-libvpx.md

 ```

 If all goes well, this will produce `libvpx.a` in the libvpx directory.
-Copy it to app/src/main/cpp/libvpx_prebuilt_libs/armeabi-v7a.
+Copy it to `app/src/main/cpp/libvpx_prebuilt_libs/armeabi-v7a`.
-Then run "make distclean" from the libvpx directory.
+Then run `make distclean` from the libvpx directory.

 (It fails if neon isn't disabled.
 I haven't looked into that deeply).

 ## 64-bit ARM

-This will use the `ndk-build` tool from the NDK.
+This uses the `ndk-build` tool from the NDK, which is the reason for the "jni"
+directory and its Application.mk and Android.mk files.
 (I couldn't get ndk-build to
 work for the 32-bit library, and directly building doesn't work for 64-bit.
 Fun).

 HACK: The libvpx configuration scripts don't seem to be fully aware of the NDK